msabramo/kallithea/docs/setup.rst

 Integration with Issue trackers
 -------------------------------

-RhodeCode provides a simple integration with issue trackers.
+Kallithea provides a simple integration with issue trackers.
 It's possible to define a regular expression that will fetch issue id stored in commit messages and replace that with an url to this issue.
 To enable this simply uncomment following variables in the ini file::